fastoch/Nest-Full-Course/TUTO.md

 Then, if we look at the second migration.sql file, we'll see that the index on the `name` key has been dropped, removing the UNIQUE constraint on this key.

-And now everything is in sync between our application and our Neon Postgres database.
+And now everything is in sync between our backend application and our Neon Postgres database.
 The next step is to create a module and a service for our database.

 ## Creating NestJS module and service for our database

+- run `nest g module database`
-- run ``
+- run `nest g service database`

+### About the absence of a controller for the database

+We don't need a controller for our database because a controller's purpose is to expose **HTTP endpoints** to the outside world.
+A controller's job is to handle incoming HTTP requests and define the public API endpoints for your application.

+The database is an **internal implementation detail**.
+We don't want clients to be able to directly send requests to our database.
+Instead, other services (like our `UsersService`) will use the `DatabaseService` to interact with the database.

+This separation of concerns is a core principle of good software architecture.
+The controller is the public-facing API, while the database service is an internal tool for our business logic.

+In short, the flow is:
+Client -> Controller (API Endpoint) -> Service (Business Logic) -> DatabaseService (Persistence)

 ---
 @60% done.